v1st-git/stdgont/README.md

 <li> Use R Shiny STDGOnt application to generate JSON for a set of OpenRefine operations based on STDGOnt fuzzy seach web service
 <li> Use OpenRefine to get master data reconciled and structured by utilizing of JSON operations, created by R Shiny STDGOnt application

 <p><a href="https://youtube.com/watch?v=Uqsrp04erfM&feature=share">Solution demonstration video</a>, explaining how the application can be used to solve typical problem, related to material master data cleansing.
+<p><a href="https://youtu.be/NbZAMSR1XGc">OpenRefine reconciliation API demonstration video</a>, explaining how the application can be used to reconcile OpenRefine data column, containing Wikidata properties URI